naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

-Kranion: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)
+Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

-Kranion: HEY!
+Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)

 %End of Part 6